phetdam/c-npy-demo/README.rst

 .. [#] This does not exist yet.

-.. [#] There might also be a demonstration of how true parallelism can speed up such tasks, but the inclusion of OpenMP in this project is not finalized.
+.. [#] Should include a demo of how multithreading helps with large inputs.

 .. __: https://docs.python.org/3/library/ctypes.html